 How Long Does A Bearded Dragon Live In The Wild?

-In the wild, bearded dragons live for a shorter 3-8 years.
+In the wild, bearded dragons typically only live for around two to five years.

-Beardies could live longer, but the environment usually prevents them.
+Some beardies live longer, but the harsh desert environment they live in usually prevents them.

 Here are the main reasons their lives are shorter.

 In the wild, bearded dragons have to hunt for their food.

 This expends a lot of their energy and is often fairly stressful for them, as they also have to evade predators at the same time.

 They’re good at this too, but there are times they may not get as much as they need due to other wild beardies competing with them for food.

 On top of this, they also won’t get the diet regularly, and a healthy diet means a healthy body.

 Wild beardies are also more prone to contracting harmful parasites and diseases since they have to eat whatever they find in order to survive.